CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-api.md

     "text":         "This is example content",
 }
 ```
-When sending this call, SMTPeter generates the e-mail message with the
+This call will instruct SMTPeter to generate an e-mail message with the
-specified `from`, `to`, `subject`, and `text` and sends it to the
+specified `from`, `to`, `subject`, and `text` and to sends it to the
 address specified in `recipient`.

 This is just a simple example.
 More powerful mails (for example with html